neoforged/ModDevGradle/README.md

 ```

 ## Common Issues

+### Clicking "Attach Sources" does nothing when viewing a Minecraft class (IntelliJ IDEA)
+Sometimes IntelliJ gets into a state where clicking "Attach Sources" while viewing a decompiled Minecraft class
+will not work.

+Reloading the Gradle Project and then clicking "Attach Sources" again will usually fix this problem.

 ### Task `idePostSync` not found (IntelliJ IDEA)
 This error typically happens when switching to ModDevGradle from another plugin with an `idePostSync` task.
 This can be fixed by unregistering the task in IntelliJ IDEA, as follows: